Editor’s Note: This post has been updated with new content and links to help you be a better

 There’s no way to be 100% sure whether a smart hack from a competitor’s landing page will justify its application on your website.

-However, if you could keep track of your competitors’ landing page changes and A/B test, you could steal away their test insights by copying the winning variation.
+However, if you can keep track of your competitors’ landing page changes and A/B tests, you could steal away their test insights by copying the winning variation.

 And it keeps getting better.
-You don’t have to do all the landing page checking work manually, unless you really want to.
+You don’t have to check all those landing pages manually… unless you really want to.

-Luckily, there’s the landing page spy tool Stillio that captures screenshots of your chosen website and landing pages every hour, day, week or month.
+Instead, you can use the landing page spy tool Stillio, which captures screenshots of your chosen website and landing pages every hour, day, week or month.